 of the sunrise on the south face of Mont Blanc.

-loop down and around back to the hut, and after
+From the upper Malatra valley, you descend back to the hut, and after

 a quick rest you descend back to the valley.
 Most

 groups stop for a celebratory beer and a bite to

 eat when they reach La Vachey.
 Then it's the final